 The Instrumentation tab allows you to add, edit, and review the attributes that configure Dotfuscator's Instrumentation features.

 This tab displays a tree view of the input assemblies, including the instrumentation attributes (which can be edited) that decorate each assembly or method.

-Note: For new projects, the default setting for instrumentation injection is enabled.
+Note: For new configs, the default setting for instrumentation injection is enabled.
 However, telemetry is disabled by default.
 See the Options Tab section for how to change these settings.

 The tab is divided into two sections.
 The left side presents the structure of your input assemblies in a code tree, including the instrumentation attributes that annotate each assembly or method.
 Selecting one of these attributes will display the attribute's properties on the right side of the tab, allowing for the attribute's configuration.

 In addition to specifying attributes in your source code, you may also add attributes to your config from the Dotfuscator Community GUI.
 These attributes will be saved in the Dotfuscator config file, not in your source code.
 These attributes are known as extended attributes.

 In the code tree, select the assembly or method that you wish to annotate.

 Right-click the selected item and choose Add Attribute.

 Select the appropriate attribute from the list of available attributes and click OK.